asraarwani/DataStructuresAndAlgorithms/README.md

             46. Flatten BST into singly linked list using stack
             47. Flatten BST into singly linked list using queue
             48. Convert a BST into doubly linked list
+            49. Check if leaf order traversal of two BSTs is same or not

      6. Array